Tornado Safety Guidelines

 In open country, lie flat in the nearest ditch or ravine with your hands shielding your head.

 Note: Take a portable radio and flashlight with you when taking shelter.

 Tornado Definition and Characteristics

 A tornado is a violently rotating column of air which comes in contact with the ground.
 Tornadoes vary greatly in size, intensity, and appearance.
 The average movement of a tornado is 30 mph, but speeds of 70 mph have been reported.
 Wind speeds from 100 to over 300 mph are possible.
 The width of a tornado may range from a few yards to over a mile; the path of a tornado may range from a few hundred yards to hundreds of miles.

 Season: Wisconsin's tornado season generally runs from April through September.
 The greatest numbers of tornadoes have occurred in May, June, and July.
 Wisconsin averages more than 20 tornadoes per year, although in 2005, there were more than 60 tornadoes in our state.

-Time of day: The majority of tornadoes have struck during mid afternoon or early evening (3 p.m. & 7 p.m.).
+Time of day: The majority of tornadoes have struck during mid-afternoon or early evening (3 p.m. to 7 p.m.).
 However, tornadoes may strike at any time, potentially with little or no warning.
-The devastating Barneveld / Black Earth twister occurred around 1 a.m. without warning.
+The devastating Barneveld / Black Earth twister occurred around 1 a.m., without warning.